 - Currently subject to any bars regarding asylum;

 - Having failed to meet the requirements of both physical presence and continuous residence in the U.S.;

 - Having failed to meet timely registration requirements; or

 - After having been granted TPS, the individual fails to consistently re-register as needed.

 Foreigners should always seek out immigration attorneys to help them determine whether they are eligible for temporary protected status in the U.S.2

 When applying for TPS, the individual must be prepared to provide certain evidence in order to prove eligibility.
 Generally, this evidence is known as:

 This documentation offers information about the individual's country of nationality, the time that he/she originally entered the U.S., and the length of time he/she has been present in the U.S.3

 Need an immigration attorney in Nevada?

 Like many other immigration issues, the TPS process is detailed and costly and can be extremely confusing and frustrating.
 It requires a lot of paperwork, patience, and know-how to navigate this area of immigration law.
 Based on this, hiring the right attorney is vital.
 Our Las Vegas Nevada immigration attorneys understand the law and may be able to help guide you through this process.
-Call 702-DEFENSE (702-333-3673) for a FREE consultation.
+Call 702-DEFENSE (702-333-3673) for a consultation.

 1 Temporary Protected Status, USCIS.